-We are one of the largest providers of housing for people with a learning disability and/or mental health condition.
+We are the fourth largest provider of housing for people with a learning disability and/or mental health condition in the UK.
 We provide specialist housing tailored to meet the needs of individuals.
 The majority of our housing is therefore fully accessible and adapted to meet the needs of people with physical disabilities.

 We have over 3,200 units of supported living accommodation across the country and work in over 100 local authority areas.